ibm-cloud-docs/discovery-data/improvements.md

 Learn about actions you can take to improve the quality of your query results.
 {: shortdesc}

-You can use the tools built in to {{site.data.keyword.discoveryshort}} to make improvements.
+You can use the tools that are built in to {{site.data.keyword.discoveryshort}} to make improvements.

 ## Excerpt unavailable
 {: #improve-search-result}